Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 And on response we make a string from JSON response and bind it as innerText of element with id='response-to-custom-event'

 ### Binding directly to page elements

 There is another way of binding page elements.
-YOu may want to add a onCLick event like this.
+You may want to add a onClick event like this.
+You will not have access to context data, such as profile.id, etc.

 ```html
 <button onClick="testClick()">Test click</button>
 ```

-Where the testClick function sends an event.
+Where the **testClick** function sends an event.

 ```html

 <script>
 function testClick() {
      window.tracker.track("page-view", {"view": 1});
 }

 </script>
 ```

 When you click the **Test click** button then you will see the event being recorded in console.

 ```
 [Tracker] Event track
 Object { type: "track", event: "page-view", properties: {…}, options: {}, userId: null, anonymousId: "642aa4a6-9a48-4c08-8fd5-f0772415c824", meta: {…} }
 ```

 But it is not sent to Tracardi.
 This event is collected but never triggered.
 To trigger an event add fire attribute equal to true as a param to window.tracker.track.

 ```html

 <script>
 function testClick() {
      window.tracker.track("page-view", {"view": 1}, {"fire": true});
 }

 </script>
 ```